AsadAnik/easy-money-borrow/server/README.md

-# React-Node-Structure
+# Node.js (Express) API Backend App
-Working with MERN React, Node (Express.js), MongoDB Application's structure.
+Working with Node (Express.js), MongoDB Application's structure.

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.